-He was repeatedly ridden the 152 km to Maitland, the nearest bank, and on occasions competed in the race meeting there, usually involving three races of two miles each, before being ridden home the following day.
+He was repeatedly ridden the 152 km to Maitland, the nearest bank, and on occasions competed in the race meeting there, usually involving three races of 3,200 km each, before being ridden home the following day.
 In 1843 he won the Maitland Cup.

 Since Haydon Tester, over 100 selected stallions have been used in the stud.
 Haydon The Dane was bred in 1905 by Bernard Haydon from his top mare Countess by Planet (imp).
 She was remembered for her stamina and ability brumby running out on the plains and amongst the mountainous country in the Hunter.
 She was also the foundation mare for the Jewel Family.
 Haydon The Dane’s son Haydon Dart, foaled in 1913, was then used, being out of the Haydon Tester mare Jam Tart.
 His full-sister was the outstanding mare Haydon Thora winner of many campdrafts in the 1920’s.

 In 1923 the very well bred horse Jingo-Joss was purchased being by En-Garde (imp) a son of St Simon.
 His daughter Haydon Topaz drafted in Sydney in 1937.